Dr Mani Sharpe

 Building upon this work, I am currently editing a volume of essays entitled War Faces on Screen: Photography, Film, and the Politics of Representation.
 Composed of 12 chapters from a range of internationally renowned scholars, this collection is the output of an international conference that I co-organised in July 2023, with Professor Katy Parry (Leeds).
 Transcending disciplinary boundaries, between film theory, war cinema studies, visual studies, media studies, and art history, the aim of this collection is to explore how mediatised images of the face have been used to document the phenomenon of war.
 It will be published by Bloomsbury in 2025.

-I am in the formative stages of writing a single-authored monograph, provisionally entitled ‘Fractured Faces: Images of Defacement in Post-War European Cinema.’
+I am in the formative stages of writing a single-authored monograph, provisionally entitled ‘Fractured Faces: Theorising Defacement in Anti-War Cinema.’

 I have acted as an article reviewer for journals including Limina, French Historical Studies, New Cinemas, French Politics, Culture & Society, French Studies, and Journal of Media Practice, and as a monograph reviewer for The New Review of Film and Television Studies and Transnational Screens.